 "Elena…you need to give her up.
 No more blood from my friend.
 No more hybrids"

-Klaus's hands fell to his sides, the warmth in his eyes freezing to ice and she shivered, knowing his answer before he even said a word.
+Klaus' hands fell to his sides, the warmth in his eyes freezing to ice.
+Caroline shivered, knowing his answer before he even said a word.

 "That will never happen."